SEXUAL MISCONDUCT POLICY

 d.
 Child sexual abuse as defined below;

 e.
-Any other type of physical sexual contact whether or not consented to or initiated by the other party involved.
+Any other type of physical sexual contact on church property or at church community activities whether consensual or not by an individual or individuals.

 f.
 Mutual consent is NOT POSSIBLE when one party is in a position of authority.
 Sexual Misconduct is a misuse of authority and power, which breaches the trust of leadership